-It is important to act now to minimise the landscape impact of ash tree loss – start promoting new trees and taking better care of existing trees.
+Looking forward, it is important to act now to minimise the landscape impact of ash tree loss – start promoting new trees and taking better care of existing trees.

 Use the Devon 3/2/1/ formula: When replacing affected ash trees plant at least 3 new trees for loss of a large tree, 2 for a medium tree and 1 tree for a small tree.
 Promote natural regeneration wherever possible, particularly in woodlands.

-It is important to choose trees which have been grown in Britain by reputable nurseries, preferably from seed sourced from south-west England.
+It is important to choose trees which have been grown in Britain by reputable nurseries, preferably from seed sourced from South West England.
 This will reduce the risks of introducing new diseases when planting trees.

 History of the disease